spoonapps/docs/reference/command_line/build.md

 #### Other Command Line Flags

-Output images can be given names with the `-n` flag.
-Add `--overwrite` to disable checking if image with given name already exists.
+Name images using the `-n` flag and overwrite existing images with the same name using the `--overwrite` flag.

 ```
 > spoon build -n=my-new-image C:\spoon.me